Immigration to Canada: Dual intent migration: International students

 Canada is an education haven for international students desirous to gain a North American education.
 According to Project Atlas, Canada is the world's fourth most popular destination for foreign students.
 The government by opening its gates to international students across the country has given an economic boom to the education sector.
 In 2019 alone, it is estimated that a revenue of $21 billion was gained from tuition alone.
 In a given year it is estimated that around 600,000 international students reside in the country as temporary residents.

-In 2019 it was reported that there is a new trend in exploiting Canadian visa process, where immigrant consultants/lawyers with food franchises, motels, gas stations, and family run businesses collect substantial cash from students and foreign nationals for supporting them with LMIA and in their permanent resident applications.
+In 2019 it was reported that there is a new trend in exploiting the Canadian visa process, where immigrant consultants/lawyers with food franchises, motels, gas stations, and family run businesses collect substantial cash from students and foreign nationals in exchange for supporting them through their permanent resident applications.